Capital (Iranian TV series): Positive reactions

 This series has been accompanied by a positive reaction from the audience and has been able to gain many fans.
 But, it has been criticized by some critics.
 Also, due to the death of the influential writer in the series (Khashayar Alvand), he was not present in the sixth season and the season received about its script.

 Negative reactions

 Ahmad Ali Moghimi, in a letter addressed to Zarghami, expressing his strong protest against the "Capital 3" series and the elites of Mazandaran, said: "Capital 3" series has done the most ridiculous thing possible to make the audience laugh and is trying to make its audience laugh by mocking the zealous people of Mazandaran.

 Censored

-There were censorships in this series, which were protested by the agents and actors of the series.
-The height of censorship was in the fifth and especially the sixth season.
+There were censorships in this series, which were protested by the writers and actors of the series.
+The height of censorship was in the fifth and sixth season.

+Amir Hosein Ghassemi the writer of fifth season of Paytath protested against censorship:

+I am really sorry for my filmmaker crew & myself, that all we are doing is to make the audience happy and put a smile on the faces of our sad people, while the heads of Iranian television betrayed their moral obligations to preserve their position!

 Mohsen Tanabandeh after censorship of sixth season said:

 There is the same difference between earth and sky between our Paytakht and the Paytakht you see.